Moving Truck Size Calculator

 - Add 15% buffer.
 Multiply your total by 1.15 to account for irregular shapes and loading inefficiency.

 - Match to truck capacity.
-Choose the smallest truck that exceeds your calculated total.
+Choose the smallest truck that exceeds your calculated total — then, if you're within ~10% of the next size, take the larger one.

 Quick Reference by Room Count